Being Misunderstood 3: We Expect to be Misunderstood

 How We React to Being Misunderstood

-We often do not understand why we are being misjudged.
+We often don’t understand why we are being misjudged.

-As we’ve seen, sometimes we are unaware of what behavior others misunderstood.
+As explained in the previous post in this series, sometimes we are unaware of what behavior others misunderstood.

 Other times, those judging us do not state what behavior caused the misunderstanding in specific enough terms for us to understand.
 That is, instead of saying “you didn’t say hi to me when I came in,” they say something vague, like “you were rude.”
 The more literally we understand language, the more often this happens.

 If we’re really unlucky, the person judging us won’t give an explanation at all.

 Thus, neurodivergent people live in a world where at any given moment, someone could judge our motives or character negatively, for unknown reasons.
 It’s hard to feel safe in a situation like that.